Which Dog Food Is Better: Dry or Wet?

-From a nutritional standpoint, you can’t go wrong, selecting either wet or dry foods for your dog, as long as the products come from a reputable manufacturer.
-“Premium foods provide a complete and balanced diet, and deliver higher-quality ingredients for easy digestion and absorption of essential nutrients,” explains Dr. Amy Dicke.
-Dr. Dicke is an Ohio-based veterinarian who has been a member of teams consisting of nutritionists, researchers, and fellow veterinarians.
+From a nutritional standpoint, you can’t go wrong selecting either wet or dry foods for your dog, as long as the products come from a reputable manufacturer.
+“Premium foods provide a complete and balanced diet and deliver higher-quality ingredients for easy digestion and absorption of essential nutrients,” explains Dr. Amy Dicke.
+Dr. Dicke is an Ohio-based veterinarian who has been a team member consisting of nutritionists, researchers, and fellow veterinarians.

 Prebiotics, New Ingredients, and Recipes

 This year, expect to see flavor combinations and ingredients usually associated with your foods — such as simmered beef, marinated chicken, garden vegetables, and juicy turkey.
 Just remember that these foods are specially formulated to meet your dog’s nutritional needs, which are different from human requirements.

 Look for prebiotics, a recent addition to canned/wet dog foods.
 These fibers help fuel good bacteria in your dog’s digestive tract.
 “A prebiotic fiber selectively feeds the beneficial bacteria in the gut … and starves the bad bacteria,” explains Dicke, adding that 70 percent of your dog’s immune system is located in its digestive system.
 As a result, the new prebiotics may promote good immunity defenses and better digestion.